 - Have a low per full-time undergraduate student expenditure when compared with similar insitutions offering similar coursework

-Predominantly black colleges have an integrated student population while historically black colleges and universities admit African-American students only.
-Predominantly black institutions also focus on providing education to underprivileged black students while HBCUs can have unique admission requirements that suit the institution’s desired student body.
+Predominantly black colleges have an integrated student population while historically black colleges and universities focus on recruiting African-American students (as well as African, Caribean, and Latinx students at many HBCUs).
+Predominantly black institutions also focus on providing education to underprivileged black students, while HBCUs may have more elite admission requirements that suit their desired student body.